Panzer-II/COS30019-Intro-to-AI/README.md

 checking, and Backward Chaining (BC) and Forward Chaining (FC) algorithms.
 Your inference engine will take as arguments a Horn-form Knowledge Base KB and a query q which is a proposition symbol and determine whether q can be entailed from KB.
 You will also need to write a report about how your program works with different knowledge bases and queries.
+Implementation will be done on Python using the Windows 10 OS.